mvw/hackerrank/ProjectEuler/Project Euler #012 Highly divisible triangular number/README.md

 We sort the N_i in ascending order, so we can grow the triangular numbers while growing the map of discovered prime numbers.

+In `divisors/5` we determine the exponents by going through all prime factors which are not greater than the triangular number candidate.
+For each prime factor we try to divide away as many instances as possible, growing a list `LP` of prime divisors.

+In `nd` we recover the exponents from `LP`, and use them to calculate the number of divisors.

+For the primes we use a map k -> p_k, we start with {1->2, 2->3} to reach the odd primes and extend this map prime per prime on demand.

 ## Experience